Selling blood tests online for over 15 years.

 What can be done?

 If you follow a restrictive diet such as veganism, suffer from a thyroid or other autoimmune disorder, or experience symptoms of B12 deficiency, we would recommend that you get tested.
 A deficiency is diagnosed through a vitamin B12 test that measures the levels of B12 in the blood.
-Treatment for B12 deficiency will be either daily supplements, tablets or injections which your doctor will prescribe.
+Treatment for B12 deficiency will be either daily supplements, tablets or injections which your doctor can prescribe.
 If you have low levels of vitamin B12 it is important to find out whether it is caused by an autoimmune condition; pernicious anaemia is diagnosed through an intrinsic factor antibodies test and/or a gastric parietal autoantibodies test.
 If diagnosed it is treated with regular B12 injections from your doctor.

 If you think you might be at risk of a vitamin B12 deficiency, its never been easier to get the vitamin B12 tests you need.